hsccorp/cordova-dhcp-plugin/README.md

 # cordova-dhcp-plugin

-Based on android.net.DhcpInfo, Plugin retrives DHCP information.
+ Plugin retrives DHCP information for iOS and Android.
 It retrieves IPV6 information if applicable.